 The framework conditions for the long-term development of protected areas in Mongolia are improved.

-With all these measures, the project creates the prerequisites for environmentally responsible protected area management in villages, regions and beyond, with the aim of conserving biodiversity and safeguarding livelihoods.
+With all these measures, the project creates the prerequisites for environmentally responsible protected area management while conserving biodiversity and safeguarding livelihoods.